Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Proposed Solution for Joint Beamforming

-where $\bK_{i,k}(\underline{\pmb\Lambda})$ is defined in \eqref{eq:K_matrix}. \end{corollary} \begin{proof} \eqref{eq:solution_ofdm} is obtained by setting the Lagrangian in \eqref{eq:derivative} to zero, solving for $\lambda_{i,u}(k)$ and replacing $\frac{\alpha}{K}\tilde\bD_{i}$ with $\bD_i$.
-Therefore, the solution of $\lambda_{i,u}(k)$ automatically satisfies the stationary condition.
-We further observe that the UL SQINR constraint in \eqref{eq:per_antenna_const} is active at the solution satisfying the complementary slackness condition.
-Therefore, \eqref{eq:solution_ofdm} is optimal solution of the UL OFDM problem.
-A more detailed proof is included in \cite{choi2020quantized}. \end{proof} Since $\bK_{i,k}(\underline{\bf \Lambda})$ is a function of $\lambda_{i,u}(k)$, we iteratively update $\lambda_{i,u}(k)$ until converges, which is guaranteed to converge to an global optimal point \cite{choi2020quantized} for given $\bD_i$.
-Once we obtain the optimal $\lambda_{i,u}(k)$ for the fixed covariance matrices, we further need to update $\bD_i$ by solving the outer maximization for a fixed $\lambda_{i,u}(k)$ and alternate the inner and outer optimization until the solutions converge.
-We note that the function $f\!\left(\bD_i\right)$ is concave in $\bD_i$, which directly follows from that $f\!\left(\bD_i\right)$ is the objective function of a dual problem.
-Based on this observation, we utilize a projected subgradient ascent method in order to maximize the objective function while satisfying the constraints on $\bD_i$ in \eqref{eq:D_const1} and \eqref{eq:D_const2}.
+\end{corollary} \begin{proof} See Appendix~\ref{appx:solution_ofdm}. \end{proof} Since $\bK_{i,k}({\bf \Lambda})$ is a function of $\lambda_{i,u}(k)$, we iteratively update $\lambda_{i,u}(k)$ until convergence.
+Once we obtain the optimal $\lambda_{i,u}(k)$ for the fixed $\bD_i$, we update $\bD_i$ by solving the outer maximization for a fixed $\lambda_{i,u}(k)$ and then alternate the inner and outer problems until the solutions converge.
+We note that the function $f\!\left(\bD_i\right)$ is concave in $\bD_i$ by the fact that $f\!\left(\bD_i\right)$ is the objective function of a dual problem.
+Based on this observation, we adopt a projected subgradient ascent method to maximize the objective function while satisfying the constraints on $\bD_i$ in \eqref{eq:D_const1} and \eqref{eq:D_const2}.

 \begin{corollary}[Subgradient] One of the subgradients of \eqref{eq:subproblem} in updating $\bD_i$ is obtained as